 I recently spoke with a client who is concerned about how some of his staff members speak to CEOs.
-He owns an IT consulting firm with a variety of clients and is worried about his consultants’ communication skills.
+He owns an IT consulting firm with a variety of clients and is worried about his consultants’ professional communication skills.
 His consultants are required to interact with various individuals both on the phone and at client locations.
 He is concerned that some of the consultants’ language choices are inappropriate for dealing with clients, especially when the client in question is a C-level executive.

-Here are seven rules for successfully talking with a client (CEO or otherwise):
+Seven rules for successfully talking with a client (CEO or otherwise):

 - When speaking with clients, always be respectful.
 Be careful not to get too familiar.
 Avoid terms of non-endearment such as dude, bud, sweetie, dear, and similar pet names.
 “Ma’am” and “Sir” are usually appropriate.